franitaa/Voice-Processing/README.md

 # Voice-Processing: Phoneme Analysis and Noise Reduction

-This project focuses on the comprehensive processing of audio signals, particularly aimed at analyzing and conditioning phonemes for further analysis.
+This project focuses on the comprehensive processing of audio signals, particularly aimed at conditioning and characterizing phonemes for further analysis.

 ## Overview